Adaptive Policies for Perimeter Surveillance Problems: Sequential Problem

 From the definitions (\ref{Beyond Sufficiency Counter}) and (\ref{Under Sufficiency Counter}) we have $N_{k,n}=1+\sum_{l=1}^{B_k} (N_{k,n}^{l,suf}+N_{k,n}^{und})$.
 The expected regret at time horizon $n$ can also be bounded above using this notation as where $\Delta^{k,1}$ arises as a worst case view of the initialisation.
 We can derive an analytical bound on regret by bounding the expectations of the random variables in (\ref{eq::regret_decomposition}).

-Firstly, for the beyond sufficiency counter we have \begin{proposition} For any time horizon $n>K$, \end{proposition} The full proof of Proposition \ref{prop::FPCUCBsuff} is given in Appendix \ref{Theorem1Proof}, but in particular depends on the following Lemma describing the concentration of filtered Poisson data. \begin{lemma} For any set of independent Poisson random variables $Y_{1},...,Y_{s}$ with means $\gamma_{1}\mu,...\gamma_{s}\mu$ respectively, and parameters $t\geq s$ and $\mu_{max} \geq \mu$ the following holds:
+Firstly, for the beyond sufficiency counter we have \begin{proposition} For any time horizon $n>K$, \end{proposition} The full proof of Proposition \ref{prop::FPCUCBsuff} is given in Appendix \ref{Theorem1Proof}, but it depends in particular on the following Lemma describing the concentration of filtered Poisson data.
+The derivation of the concentration result for the observations $Y_1,...,Y_t$ requires careful treatment as the parameters of these distributions, and therefore the observations themselves, are not independent.
+The stochastic dependencies between the sequence of random variables $\gamma_1,...,\gamma_s$ may be highly complex, so rather than attempt to quantify these relationships exactly, we appeal to martingale theory which allows us to derive the concentration result without assuming independence.
+We provide the necessary concentration result in the lemma below.